goToMain/libosdp/README.md

   - Supports secure channel communication (AES-128)
   - Can be used to setup a PD or CP mode of operation
   - Exposes a well defined contract though a single header file
+  - Cross-platform; runs on bare-metal, Linux, Mac, and even Windows
   - No run-time memory allocation.
 All memory is allocated at init-time
   - No external dependencies (for ease of cross compilation)
   - Fully non-blocking, asynchronous design
-  - Provides C++, Rust and Python3 bindings for the C library for faster testing/integration
+  - Provides Rust, Python3, and C++ bindings for the C library for faster integration into various development phases.
+  - Includes dozens of integration and unit tests which are incorporated in CI to ensure higher quality of releases.
   - Built-in, sophisticated, debugging infrastructure and tools ([see][14]).

 ## Language Support